sparkfun/SparkFun_DataLogger/docs/introduction.md

 <!--    TODO

-    ✘ math extension
     ____ center all images
     ____ alt text
-    ____ screenshots update firmware over the air on release
-    ____ remove notes about UART, Digital I/O, Analog, SPI pins?
     ____ Low Power Considerations?

 -->

-The [SparkFun DataLogger IoT - 9DOF](https://www.sparkfun.com/products/20594) is a data logger that comes preprogrammed to automatically log IMU, GPS, and various pressure, humidity, and distance sensors.
+The [SparkFun DataLogger IoT - 9DoF](https://www.sparkfun.com/products/20594) is a data logger that comes preprogrammed to automatically log IMU, GPS, and various pressure, humidity, and distance sensors.
 All without writing a single line of code!
 The DataLogger automatically detects, configures, and logs Qwiic sensors.
 It was specifically designed for users who just need to capture a lot of data to a CSV or JSON file, and get back to their larger project.
 Save the data to a microSD card or send it wirelessly to your preferred Internet of Things (IoT) service!

 <center>
 <div class="grid cards" style="width:500px;" markdown>